 All individuals that make up our community — students, staff and faculty — are expected to engage in honest, truthful, fair, responsible and respectful practice across the board.
 For this reason, members of UC Berkeley abide by a simple honor code in that they “act with honesty, integrity and respect for others.”
 Honesty and integrity are also placed at the highest level in UC Berkeley’s Principles of Community.

-Graduate students, as key members of our community, are held to high standards in their academic practices, whether as students, instructors, mentors or researchers.
-The path towards earning a graduate degree, as challenging as it is, should never be compromised in its integrity.
+Graduate students are key members of our academic community and are held to the high standards of ethical conduct in all aspects of their scholarly lives — as students, researchers, instructors, and mentors.
+The path towards earning an advanced degree, as challenging as it is, should never be compromised in its integrity.

 What is Academic Misconduct?

-Graduate student academic misconduct refers, but is not limited to plagiarism, cheating, fabrication or the facilitation of academic dishonesty by a student while enrolled in a graduate program.
-It is slightly different from research misconduct which refers to fabrication, falsification, or plagiarism, in proposing, performing, or reviewing research, or in reporting research results.
+Graduate student academic misconduct refers, but is not limited to plagiarism, cheating, fabrication or the facilitation of academic dishonesty by any student, while enrolled in a graduate program.
+It is different from research misconduct which is fabrication, falsification, or plagiarism, in proposing, performing, or reviewing research, or in reporting research results.
 Research misconduct is reported through the Vice Chancellor’s Office for Research.
-Other forms of student misconduct, which can be defined generally as behavioral misconduct, addressed within the Student Code of Conduct are reported through the Center for Student Conduct.
+Other behavioral misconduct, as addressed within the Student Code of Conduct are reported through the Center for Student Conduct.

 Here are definitions of academic misconduct from the Graduate Academic Misconduct Policy: